ipfs-shipyard/workshop-idm-chat-dapp/README.md

 We are now creating a `idmBridge` instance, passing the `WALLET_URL` that we previously defined.
 We are also creating actual `idmClient` we will be using, passing the `idmBridge` as an argument.
 The `ipfs` node is also being passed to the `idmClient` so that we are able to resolve [DID-Documents](https://w3c-ccg.github.io/did-spec/#did-documents) based on [IPID](https://did-ipid.github.io/ipid-did-method/), which uses IPFS.
 Finally, the `idmClient` is passed to the `configure()` function so that our stores may get configured with it.

 > ⚠️ You must keep the Nomios wallet open ([http://localhost:3000](http://localhost:3000)) at all times.
-This limitation will be overcomed in a later release by levering ServiceWorkers.
+This limitation will be overcomed in a later release by leveraging Service Workers.

 > ℹ️ In the future, we will automatically discover wallets without having to hardcode their URLs.